MEMORY LOST AND FOUND

 Humanity and you treat them

 Like cowardly dogs.
-They are

 From your broken lot, they